 - Not a citizen: I understand.
-You can make a difference by making sure friends and family members are registered. - Have a felony conviction: Felony voting rights vary by state, but in most states people with a felony conviction can vote at some point post-conviction. - Not old enough: Will you be 18 by Election Day?
-If so, I can register you today. - I am homeless: All you have to do is write down where they sleep at night and a place where you can receive mail.
-They do not have to be the same place - I am a student: You have the ability to register to vote with your school address or home address - I live abroad: You can contact the Federal Voting Assistance Program.
+You can make a difference by making sure friends and family members are registered. - Have a felony conviction: In CT, you can register and vote once your parole ends. - Not old enough: Will you be 18 by Election Day?
+If so, I can register you today. - I am homeless: All you have to do is write down where she sleeps at night and a place where you can receive mail they do not have to be the same place - I am a student: You have the ability to register to vote with your school address or home address - I live abroad: You can contact the Federal Voting Assistance Program.
 The website is www.fvap.gov